What Are Synthetic Lubricants

 Pure

-The feedstocks from which synthetic lubricants are made do not contain sulfur, nitrogen or other elements that invite the formation of sludge and other products of lubricant breakdown.
+The feedstocks from which AMSOIL synthetic lubricants are made do not contain sulfur, nitrogen, or other elements that invite the formation of sludge and other products of lubricant breakdown.
 Synthetic lubricants can be used in higher temperatures than refined lubricants without breaking down.
-Their resistance to breakdown also allows them to be used longer than refined lubricants can be used.
-Lubricated systems stay cleaner and last longer with synthetic lubricants.
+Their resistance to breakdown also allows them to be used longer than refined lubricants.
+Systems stay cleaner and last longer with synthetic lubricants.

 Uniform

-The feedstocks from which synthetic lubricants are made feature a uniform and smooth molecular structure, which ensures low friction as lubricant layers slide across one another.
-Reduced friction increases energy through-put for greater fuel efficiency and power and reduces heat and wear for longer equipment life.
+The feedstocks from which AMSOIL engine oil is made feature a uniform and smooth molecular structure, which ensures low friction as lubricant layers slide across one another.
+Reduced friction increases energy throughput for greater fuel efficiency and power and reduces heat and wear for longer equipment life.

 Molecular uniformity also helps synthetics resist thinning in heat and thickening in cold, which helps them protect better than refined oils over a system’s operating temperature range and helps ensure secure sealing.
-Field experience has shown that synthetics can give economic benefits when used in place of mineral oils which were working satisfactorily.
-The benefits fall in five general areas:
+Synthetics can give economic benefits when used in place of mineral oils that were working satisfactorily, and it’s proven with field experience.
+The benefits fall into five general areas:

 Designable